ABCD | EFGH | IJKL | MNOP | QRST | UVWXYZ

 Bridle

-a device attached to a boom to distribute the load exerted by towing or anchoring the boom.
+A device attached to a boom to distribute the load exerted by towing or anchoring the boom.

 Chronic Pollution